deviceplug/btleplug/README.md

 [![Github donate button](https://img.shields.io/badge/github-donate-ff69b4.svg)](https://www.github.com/sponsors/qdot)

-btleplug is an async Rust BLE library, supporting Windows 10, macOS, Linux, and possibly iOS and Android.
+btleplug is an async Rust BLE library, supporting Windows 10, macOS, Linux, and iOS.
 It grew out of several earlier abandoned libraries for various platforms ([rumble](https://github.com/mwylde/rumble), [blurmac](https://github.com/servo/devices), etc...), with the goal of building a fully cross platform library.
-Adding support for other platforms such as Android is also planned.
+Adding support for other platforms such as Android is planned.

 btleplug is meant to be _host/central mode only_.
 If you are interested in peripheral BTLE (i.e. acting like a Bluetooth LE device instead of connecting to one), check out